GGiecold-zz/Density_Sampling/README.md

 Usage
 -----

+More information is accessible via the docstrings of the functions making up this module.
-The following few lines illustrate density sampling on the Iris data-set from the UCI Machine Learning repository:
+The following few lines illustrate density sampling on the Iris data-set from the UCI Machine Learning repository.
+A similar exemple can be run automatically via Python's doctest's functionality by going to the directory holding the file ``Density_Sampling.py`` and typing ``python Density_Sampling.py`` at the command line.

 ```
 >>> from sklearn import datasets